Jiv02/Farmhouse/README.md

 - **Modern UI**: Clean layout with Tailwind CSS styling.
 - **Interactive Elements**:
   - Smooth scrolling navigation.
-  - Inquiry Now button (links to contact form).
+  - Use the inquiry Now button (links to contact form).
   - Hover effects on buttons and images.
 - **Sections**:
   - Hero section with call-to-action.